 Then you can click Continue for the phase 2 configuration.

 Continue with Stage 2

 VMware SSO configuration

-You can opt-in and join the VMware customer experience improvement program (CEIP), which helps VMware to improve its products and services, to fix problems, and to advise you on how best to deploy and use their products.
+You can opt-in and join the VMware customer experience improvement program (CEIP), which helps VMware to improve its products and services, fix problems, and to advise you on how best to deploy and use their products.